ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

 code change.

 Only stable releases of qualified targets are qualified.
 Other releases, such as beta, should be considered Quality Managed.
-Specific releases can be qualified upon request.
+Such releases can be qualified upon request.

 .. list-table::